praekelt/seed-auth-api/docs/http_api.rst

 .. http:post:: /organizations/(int:organization_id)/teams/

-    Create a new team.
+    Create a new team for an organization

-    Only admin users, and users with org:admin or org:write permissions for the organization may create teams.
+    Only admin users, and users with org:admin permissions for the org may create teams.

     :<json str title: The title of the team.
+    :<json bool archived: True if the team is archived.

     :>json int id: The ID of the created team.
     :>json str url: The URL of the created team.